tflo/EditBox-Font-Improver/readme.md

 - `scriptlibrary` | `sl`
 - `bugsack` | `bs`

-The `macroeditors` argument affects *Blizz’s Macro UI, M6, and OPie.* The other addons can be toggled individually.
+The `misceditors` argument affects *Blizz’s Macro UI, M6, and OPie.* The other addons can be toggled individually.

 ### Tips